OpenTermsArchive/contrib-versions/Couchsurfing/Privacy Policy.md

 Sharing of Information

-We will not share information about you with outside parties except:
+We will not share information about you with outside parties except as described below or elsewhere in this Privacy Policy:

-*   With your consent, including if we notify you through our Services that the information you provide will be shared in a particular manner and you subsequently agree to provide such information;
+*   With your consent, including if we notify you through our Services that the information you provide will be shared in a particular manner and you subsequently agree to provide such information.
 *   With third party vendors, consultants and other service providers who need access to such information to carry out their work for us;
 *   With others who access or use our Services in accordance with the privacy settings you establish (please see “Your Information Choices” below for more information about how to manage your sharing preferences);
 *   With search engines in order to index the content you provide as part of a discussion forum or public profile;
 *   With partners who run contests, special offers or other events or activities in connection with our Services;
 *   In connection with, or during negotiations of, any merger, sale of company assets, financing or acquisition of all or a portion of our business to another company;
 *   If we believe that disclosure is reasonably necessary to comply with any applicable law, regulation, legal process or governmental request. and
 *   To enforce our agreements, policies and Terms of Use to protect the security or integrity of our Services. or to protect Couchsurfing, our users or the public from harm or illegal activities.

 We may also share aggregated or de-identified information, which cannot reasonably be used to identify you.

 Social Media Tools